azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 Microsoft provide a couple of integrated development environments (IDEs) that are recommended.

 The more lightweight cross platform product of the two is <a href="/guides/prereqs/vscode" target="_new">Visual Studio Code</a> (VS Code).
 This supports JSON syntax highlighting, intellisense and ARM snippets.
 It has some good integration with both Azure and the GitHub Azure Quickstart repository that we will come on to later.
 This is the IDE tool that you will see in the screenshots for the majority of the lab.
+The install instructions in the link include a couple of key extensions, plus how to install the ARM snippets.

 The more heavyweight product  is <a href="/guides/prereqs/vs2017" target="_new">Visual Studio 2017</a> (VS 2017).
 Once integrated with Azure then adding resources into a JSON file also adds in variables and parameters, and it has excellent intellisense including variable values.
 However for many it is a sledgehammer to crack a nut for managing something as trivial as JSON files, and can be unnecessarily complex and slow to install and start up.